hapticssymposium-org/hs2026/site/content/presenting/work-in-progress.md

 ## Presenting at the Conference

 Work-in-Progress papers will be presented through a poster and an optional  preview video submitted before the conference.
 WIP authors may also optionally opt-in to a new mentorship program (see below).

-### WIP Preview Videos

-Authors have the option to submit a 30 second preview video in advance of the conference.
-This video will be posted at our [IEEE Haptics Symposium YouTube channel](https://www.youtube.com/@ieeehapticssymposium8182) for viewers to watch in advance of the conference.

-The WIP preview video should focus on the main ideas or results of the work.
-The purpose is to encourage the audience to visit the WIP poster, not to summarize the paper contents.

 ### WIP Posters